OutFoxD/Project-Portfolio/README.md

 ---
 layout: default
 title: Protofox
-description: Tools for prototyping ideas faster.
+description: Project Portfolio - Christoph Fuchs.
 ---

 **Hey there!
 I'm Christoph and I love to tinker around - welcome to my portfolio!
 Within you'll find an overview of my embedded, hardware and software projects.**